 -- Listing 1: Prepare a Table use AU go create table [character] ( ID int identity(1,1) ,namechar char(10) ,namevarchar varchar(10) ,namenvarchar nvarchar(10) ); use AU go insert into [character] values ('Kenneth','Kenneth','Kenneth'); insert into [character] values ('Amos','Amos','Amos'); insert into [character] values ('Amanda','Amanda','Amanda'); insert into [character] values ('Joana','Joana','Joana'); insert into [character] values ('Hassan','Hassan','Hassan');

 When we query this table, we get the output in Figure 3.
 All names in the table have only the first letter in the upper case.

 -- Listing 2: Query the Table use AU go select ID, namechar, namevarchar, namenvarchar from [character];

 Using a slightly modified version of the Listing 1 query, we can generate the output shown in the previous Figure 2.
 This modified code is present in Listing 3 – the query introduces the UPPER() function that converts values of all columns to upper case.

 As with all functions, the input of the column names in the table comes in brackets.

 -- Listing 3: Prepare a Table use AU go select ID, UPPER(namechar) AS namechar, UPPER(namevarchar) AS namevarchar, UPPER(namenvarchar) AS namevarchar from [character];

-UPPER in the WHERE Clause
+SQL Server UPPER in WHERE Clause

 Have a look at the below code in Listings 4a and 4b – the code is not identical in them.